BennyG9/AM-radio-receiver/README.md

 By adjusting the capacitance, the resonant frequency changes, allowing the receiver to tune to different AM radio stations.

 AM radio stations transmit a high-frequency carrier whose amplitude varies according to the audio signal.

-A germanium diode rectifies the RF waveform, while an RC filter extracts the audio envelope.
+A germanium diode rectifies the RF waveform, extracting the audio envelope.

 The recovered audio signal is amplified using an LM386 audio amplifier IC to drive an 8-ohm speaker.